ceford/cefjdemos-data-jdm-help-en/articles/extensions/extensions-languages.md

 ## How to Access

-- Select **System → Install → Install Languages** from the administrator menu.
+- Either: select **System → Install → Install Languages** from the administrator menu.
-- Or select **System → Manage → Languages** from the administrator menu and then...
+- Or: select **System → Manage → Languages** from the administrator menu and then:
   - Select the *Install Languages* button on the Toolbar.

 ## Screenshot